Newman/Haas Racing: 1993–1994

 In 1994, the attention focused on Mario Andretti who announced he would retire at the end of the season.
 He embarked on a year-long "Arrivederci Mario" tour which celebrated his career.
 The 1994 season, however, was more maligned for the team.
 Andretti scored no wins and only three top-five finishes.
-Mansell slumped as well, scoring no wins and eventually left Indy cars at season's end to return to Formula One.
+Mansell slumped as well, scoring no wins and with his contract till the end of 1995, eventually left Indy cars at season's end to return to Formula One after Bernie Ecclestone bought Mansell's contract out.
 Both Andretti and Mansell had miserable results at Indianapolis in 1994.
 Mario dropped out and finished 32nd in his final Indy 500 after only 23 laps due to a fuel system failure.
 Mansell was later knocked out of the race in a bizarre crash with Dennis Vitolo.